Larsonog/Lab-3-Sensory-Overload/README.md

 After finishing the entry, it is visible on the home page.

 ![Home page with event](/assets/Home%20page%20with%20event.png "Home page with event added")

+## Testing our app

+Due to the use of the camera plugin, the emulated phone cannot be a Google Pixel.